wattflare/gpu.network/README.md

 or

-`./install.rig.amd.ubuntu16.04.sh -biosEx` Export AMD GPU Bios and scp to BIOS repository for moding.
+`./install.rig.amd.ubuntu16.04.sh -biosEx` to export amd gpu bios/rom and scp to BIOS repository for moding.